Residential Colleges General Information

 The E. Bronson Ingram Dining Hall is a traditional all-you-care-to-eat community dining hall.
 This location features breakfast, lunch, brunch (on weekends), and dinner.
 Dining options include a full salad bar, Asian and American cuisines, and campus favorite Pho bar.

 Nicholas S. Zeppos College

-Vanderbilt’s newest residential college boasts a full-service, all-you-care-to-eat community dining hall that features breakfast, lunch, brunch (on weekends), and dinner.
-Menu options include a fresh salad bar and traditional American cuisine, in addition to a variety of preorder choices like Omelets and customizable poké bowls.
+Opened in fall 2020, Zeppos boasts a full-service, all-you-care-to-eat community dining hall that features breakfast, lunch, brunch (on weekends), and dinner.
+Menu options include a fresh salad bar and a rotation of global and American cuisines.

 Residential College Experience Fee

-All students residing in a residential college (E. Bronson Ingram, Moore, Nicholas S. Zeppos, and Warren) will be charged the Residential College Experience Fee.
-This fee will be $382 per semester pending Board of Trust approval for the 2021-2022 academic year.
+All students residing in a residential college (E. Bronson Ingram, Moore, Nicholas S. Zeppos, Rothschild, and Warren) will be charged the Residential College Experience Fee.
+This fee will be $397 per semester pending Board of Trust approval for the 2022-2023 academic year.
 This fee will help support the programmatic initiatives within each college.